 It is about time to soak up the sun, but before you do, double-check the ingredients listed on your favorite SPF.
-Just this February 2019, the U.S. Food and Drug Administration (FDA) proposed a new ruling to ensure the safety and efficacy of sunscreen, a ruling with the potential to shake up the entire sunscreen industry, since the FDA guidelines for sunscreens hadn’t been updated in about 40 years.
+Just this February 2019, the U.S. Food and Drug Administration (FDA) proposed a new ruling to ensure the safety and efficacy of sunscreen, a ruling with the potential to shake up the entire sunscreen industry since the FDA guidelines for sunscreens had not been updated in about 40 years.

 In a nutshell, the FDA is proposing that all current and potential new ingredients in sunscreens be adequately tested for safety.
 Read: for it to be proven whether they can get absorbed into the bloodstream and cause endocrine disruptions, cancer or other health problems.
 Up to this point, the science behind all these ingredients has been incomplete at best, and the FDA is scrutinizing and spurring on newer scientific studies to draw conclusive evidence.